-Determine Your Target Score
+#1: Determine Your Target Score

-To find your target score, look up the 75th percentile SAT scores for the schools you’re interested in applying to.
-Don’t include your safety schools; only look up the scores for the schools you’re most interested in attending.
+To find your target score, look up the 75th percentile SAT scores for the schools you’re planning to apply to.
+Don’t include your safety schools—instead, only look up the scores for the schools you’re most interested in attending.

 Goals are good.